guessty/next-spa/README.md

 # next-spa

-SPA support for NextJS - as well as a few other useful features.

-## What, but why?!

-NextJS is awesome when it comes to creating server rendered apps, but for me there are a few things missing when using NextJS as a static exporter.

-This package builds on the export functionailty by providing 2 core features:

-1) Dynamic directory based routing, based on `next-routes`.

-2) Client-side SPA style handling of any dynamic routes.
+Extends NextJS' export functionailty allowing you to create statically generate apps with SPA style handling of dynamic routes.

-`next-spa` also comes with some bonus features:

-3) A simple global store using `unstated`.

 ## Installation